FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 1. Does the lower-friction onboarding experience improve onboarding completion?
 2. Does it increase activation?
-3. Are activated users more likely to return?
+3. Once users activate, do they return to the product?
 4. Does the onboarding experience relate to downstream retention?
 5. What does continued 30-day journal engagement look like?
 6. Is MBTI-based personalization associated with stronger engagement?